insideee/axie-manager/README.md

 # Axie Manager

 This project is primarily a Python graphic interface implementation.
 That said, blockchain-enabled games is the future and Axie is a good example of that, you can read more about Axie [here](https://www.rappler.com/technology/gaming/things-to-know-axie-infinity).
-The NFT requirement to play this game occasioned in a good feature and a life changing opportunity, popularly known as Axie Academys.
+The NFT requirement to play this game occasioned in a good feature and a life-changing opportunity, popularly known as Axie Academy's.
 A lot of online management tools are available, but we want them to be entirely free and open source with the benefits of a desktop application.

 ## Screenshots